Large 5-star hotel in Punta Cana. (Dominican Republic, January 2009)

 So, of course, I have a very relative taste for the charm of a beach full of deckchairs and red people glistening with sun cream, where you can't even hear the surf anymore because of the noisy sound of an aqua-gym class or the roar of a speedboat with a parasail...

-Beach of a big hotel in Punta Cana...
-Not the kind of "dream" beach by my standards.
+Beach of a big hotel in Punta Cana ...
+Not the kind of beach "dream" according to my criteria.
 (Dominican Republic, January 2009)

 Beach of a big hotel in Punta Cana...
 Not the kind of "dream" beach according to my criteria.
 (Dominican Republic, January 2009)